 Now that you know what kind of wasp nest you’re dealing with, it’s important to know what not to do next.
 These are especially important to avoid if you or a family member are allergic to wasp stings.
 Do not:

-1. Spray the Wasp Nest with Water
+1. Do Not Spray the Wasp Nest with Water

-2. Burn the Wasp Nest
+2. Do Not Burn the Wasp Nest

-3. Knock it Down
+3. Do Not Knock Down the Nest

 How to Correctly Remove a Wasp Nest: Professional Pest Control

 If you found a wasp nest on your property, there’s a good chance it made you feel uneasy, especially if you have young children or someone who is allergic to wasps in your family.
-Unfortunately, it’s not easy to remove a wasp nest yourself and we recommend hiring a professional pest control company to do it for you.
+Unfortunately, it’s not easy to remove a wasp nest yourself, so we recommend hiring a professional pest control company to do it for you.
 This will ensure your safety and better prevent the wasps from coming back.

 At Plunkett’s, we offer efficient and safe stinging insect services that include inspection, treatment, and removal of any active nests.
 We will then treat the areas of concern with a residual material to greatly reduce the likelihood of nest-building.
 We also offer a 60-day guarantee on all nests treated!